 The real "Sybil" was recently identified as Shirley Ardell Mason, an art teacher who died in 1998 at the age of 75 in Lexington, Kentucky.
 Flora Rheta Schreiber, who wrote the book on which "Sybil" was based, gave her the name based on the women prophets of Greek mythology, the Sibyls, who spoke with multiple voices.

-Sally Field almost did not get the part of Sybil.
-She was the last person to audition before the director's lunch break, and Fields' agent had to plead with them to let her audition.
+Sally Field almost missed out on the role of Sybil.
+She was the last person to audition before the director's lunch break, and Field's agent had to plead with them to let her audition.
 Ultimately, Joanne Woodward decided she wanted to see Field audition.

 In searching for the lead role of Sybil, Joanne Woodward was originally wanted for the role.
 She had played a multiple personalities patient in The Three Faces of Eve (1957).
 However she declined and asked to play the role of Dr. Wilbur.